JuliaGraphics/Luxor.jl/docs/src/howto/geometrytools.md

 You can make a BoundingBox from the current drawing, two points, a text string, an existing polygon, or by modifying an existing one.

-`BoundingBox()` without arguments defines an extent that encloses the drawing (assuming that the origin is at the center of the drawing—see `origin()`).
+`BoundingBox` without arguments defines an extent that encloses the drawing (assuming that the origin is at the center of the drawing—see [`origin`](@ref)).
 Use `centered=false` if the drawing origin is still at the top left corner.

 This example draws circles at three points: at two of the drawing's corners and the midway point between them:

 ```@example
 using Luxor # hide
-Drawing(700, 400, "assets/figures/bbox.png") # hide
+Drawing(700, 400, "../assets/figures/bbox.png") # hide
 background("white") # hide

 origin()